 - Approved by the Food and Drug Administration.
-(That is, the Food and Drug Administration has approved the drug for the diagnosis or condition for which it is being prescribed.) - Or supported by certain reference books.
-(These reference books are the American Hospital Formulary Service Drug Information; the DRUGDEX Information System; and the USPDI or its successor; and, for cancer, the National Comprehensive Cancer Network and Clinical Pharmacology or their successors.)
+(That is, the Food and Drug Administration has approved the drug for the diagnosis or condition for which it is being prescribed.) - Or supported by certain references, such as the American Hospital Formulary Service Drug Information; the DRUGDEX Information System.
+Our Drug List includes both brand name and generic drugs.